Near Baconton in Mitchell County, Georgia — The American South (South Atlantic)

 Erected 1982 by Department of Natural Resources.
 (Marker Number 101-2.)

 Location.
 31° 23.273′ N, 84° 6.531′ W. Marker is near Baconton, Georgia, in Mitchell County.
-Marker is at the intersection of Georgia Route 93 and Stage Touch for map.
+Marker is at the intersection of Georgia Route 93 and Stage Coach Road, on the right when traveling east on State Route 93.
+Touch for map.
 Marker is in this post office area: Baconton GA 31716, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
 Mitchell County War Memorial (approx. 12.3 miles away); Old City Well (approx. 12.4 miles away); Mitchell County (approx. 12.4 miles away); Georgia Civil Rights Trail: The Albany Movement (approx. 13.1 miles away); Hawthorne Trail (approx. 13.2 miles away); Ray Charles (approx. 13.2 miles away); C.B.
 (Chevene Bowers) King (approx. 13.3 miles away); The Bridge House (approx. 13.3 miles away).

 Credits.
 This page was last revised on June 9, 2018.
-This page originally submitted on May 5, 2018, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 81 times since then.
+It was originally submitted on May 5, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 122 times since then and 19 times this year.
 Last updated on June 9, 2018, by Byron Hooks of Sandy Springs, Georgia.
 Photos: 1, 2, 3. submitted on May 5, 2018, by Mark Hilton of Montgomery, Alabama. • Andrew Ruppenstein was the editor who published this page.